HomepageHomeSecurity SystemsThe Best Home Security Systems in New Jersey

 Frontpoint

-Where ADT and Vivint only offered measly three day trial periods, Frontpoint went for a comparative eternity: 30 days to decide if you want to commit to a longer contract.
-It is the only company that doesn’t offer any professional installation — you’ll have to do it all yourself — but our testers generally found that this wasn’t too much of a hassle.
+Where some pro-installed options offer only short trial periods, Frontpoint typically gives you more time — around 30 days — to decide if you want to keep your system.
+It doesn’t offer professional installation, but our testers generally found that DIY setup wasn’t too much of a hassle.

 Its website is personalized to guide you through your specific package’s installation with thorough guides, video tutorials, and a detailed FAQ section that helps you quickly solve any problems that pop up along the way.
 If, for some reason, you’re still having issues, we’re confident that Frontpoint’s customer service will have your back.